Campbell River Fishing Calendar & Reports

 LingcodMay – September

-Be sure to check fishing regulations for Area 13 (salt water) or Region 1 (freshwater) before heading out!
+Be sure to check the current fishing regulations for Tidal Waters Area 13 or Freshwater Region 1 before heading out!

 Fishing Event Calendar